We organise tailor-made walking safaris on Mount Kenya for groups or individuals who are looking for a mountain wilderness adventure.

-Mount Kenya is on the Equator, four hours drive north of Nairobi.
-On Africa’s second highest mountain, you can experience a high altitude walking safari amongst rugged peaks and glaciers, without the crowds.
+Mount Kenya is on the Equator, 4 hours drive north of Nairobi.
+On Africa’s second highest mountain, you can experience a high altitude walking trip amongst rugged peaks and glaciers, without the crowds.

-Please come and visit beautiful Laikipia, ‘Kenya’s high country’.
+Please come and visit this beautiful region of northern Kenya, ‘Kenya’s high country’.

 Thank you for your support.